 We cannot be certain when or if our operations will generate sufficient cash to fund our ongoing operations or the growth of our business.
 We intend to make investments to support our current business and may require additional funds to respond to business challenges, including the need to develop new features or enhance our software, improve our operating infrastructure or acquire complementary businesses and technologies.
 Additional financing may not be available on favorable terms, if at all.
 If adequate funds are not available on acceptable terms, we may be unable to invest in our future growth opportunities, which could harm our business, operating results and financial condition.
 If we incur debt, the debt holders could have rights senior to holders of our Class A Common Stock to make claims on our assets.
 The terms of any debt could restrict our operations, including our ability to pay dividends on our Class A Common Stock.
-If we issue additional equity securities in the future, stockholders will experience dilution, and the new equity securities could have rights senior to those of our Class A Common Stock.
-Because the decision to issue securities in the future will depend on numerous considerations, including factors beyond our control, we cannot predict or estimate the amount, timing or nature of any future issuances of debt or equity securities.
+If we issue additional equity securities in the future, stockholders will experience dilution, and the new equity securities in the future will depend on numerous considerations, including factors beyond our control, we cannot predict or estimate the amount, timing or nature of any future issuances of debt or equity securities.
 As a result, stockholders will bear the risk of future issuances of debt or equity securities reducing the value of their Class A Common Stock and diluting their interest.